gem/oq-engine/demos/hazard/ScenarioLiquefaction/README.txt

-Scenario Hazard Simple Fault Rupture Demo
+Scenario Hazard Liquefaction Single Plane Rupture Demo

 This calculation demo exercises the Scenario liquefaction calculator by simulating a single rupture originating from a simple fault source.